USEPA/highchartscapdtheme/README.md

 * Stacked bar charts
 * Stacked area charts

+[Download the file](https://github.com/USEPA/highchartscapdtheme/blob/main/highcharts_capd_theme_examples.html) and open it with a web browser to see interactive versions of the chart, or look through the code to create your own charts based off of the templates.

 Other chart types available with highcharts include:
 * Interactive maps (see ["Power Sector Evolution"](https://www.epa.gov/power-sector/power-sector-evolution#fleetturnover))
 * Combined "double-charts" with two related charts side-by-side or top and bottom (see ["Emission Controls and Monitoring" section of the Power Sector Programs Progress Report](https://www.epa.gov/power-sector/progress-report-emission-controls-and-monitoring#so2))
 * Drilldown charts wich allow users to click and "drill down" on data. (see ["Power Sector Basics"](https://www.epa.gov/power-sector/electric-power-sector-basics#howiselectricityused))

-[Download the file](https://github.com/USEPA/highchartscapdtheme/blob/main/highcharts_capd_theme_examples.html) and open it with a web browser to see interactive versions of the chart, or look through the code to create your own charts based off of the templates.
+Use developer tools to find the code for these types of charts, or feel free to reach out for help!

 ## Project Website